ProfessionalCSharp/ProfessionalCSharp6/BookChanges.md

 ## Chapter 16 - Reflection, Metadata, and Dynamic Programming

+Page 437 - CompilationOptions has been changed to BuildOptions

-Page 437/438 - Loading an assembly dynamically has become easier, the DirectoryLoader is no longer needed
+Page 437/438 - Loading an assembly dynamically has become easier, the DirectoryLoader is no longer needed, use AssemblyLoadContext instead of PlatformServices

 ```
 private static object GetCalculator()